Insurance Accounting Newsletter

 The Insurance Accounting Newsletter provides a regular update on the development of the new accounting requirements and a detailed analysis.

-If you would like to subscribe to Deloitte's monthly Insurance Accounting Newsletter or to our regular webcast, please register here.
+If you would like to subscribe to the Insurance Accounting Newsletter or receive invitations to the monthly IFRS Insurance webcasts, please contact us.

 Insurance Accounting Newsletter issue 27 (PDF,118 KB)